sabre-io/sabre.io/source/dav/simplecollection.md

 and doesn't often change.

-Using the SimpleCollection class is very simple, all it takes is a name argument and a set of childnodes.
+Using the SimpleCollection class is very simple, all it takes is a name argument and a set of child nodes.

 Usage
 -----